amoh-godwin/Articulae/mds/educative/views/gridview.md

 # GridView

-A GridView places items in a grid base a model.
+A GridView places items in a grid.
+It uses a model the same way a ListView does.
+The only difference is a ListView places items in a list whereas a GridView places items in a grid.

 ## Basic Use